Plotting X, Y Coordinates on a Map using Microsoft Excel

 Step 5: Plot the Data

-As you map the Longitude and Latitude fields, you will see the points plotted on the map corresponding to the geographical locations of the airports.
-Adjust the view to see the distribution of the airports across the United States.
+Once the Latitude and Longitude fields are mapped, Excel immediately plots points on the globe at the geographic locations of each airport.
+Adjust the zoom level and camera angle to see the full distribution of airports across the United States.

 Step 6: Customize the Visualization